last update: November 17, 2021

 The main railway stations of the city of Narita are JR Narita station

 and Keisei Narita station

-The best solution to get to Narita from Tokyo is to use the railway company Keisei
+The best solution to reach Narita Station from Tokyo is to use the Keisei Railways

 , which connects Ueno station

 (Keisei-Ueno) with Keisei-Narita station (75 minutes, 810¥).
 The JR

 connects Tokyo station with Narita station via the JR Sobu line

 (70 minutes, 1170¥).
 We do not recommend this second alternative because it is more expensive and much less frequent.
 Keisei trains depart every 20 minutes, JR trains every hour.